-It is of course clearly wrong to assume that everyone is likely to misbehave.
+It is certainly quite wrong to assume that everyone is likely to misbehave.
 It would be equally wrong to assume that there are no rogues amongst the regulated population.
 The vast majority will wish to comply with regulations, but may find it difficult to do so.
 The real world range has been beautifully summarised in this diagram prepared by Campbell Gemmell of the Scottish Environment Protection Agency.

 The clear lesson is that ‘one size does not fit all’.
 Most obviously, the careless and confused need to be dealt with rather differently from champions and the compliant – and very differently from chancers and criminals.
 Appropriate approaches are summarised in the above diagram.

 (I have prepared an animated PowerPoint slide which introduces each element of the above diagram, one at a time.
 Click here to download it and then click Slide Show followed by Play from Start.
 Each further click will then bring up a new element.)

 Professor Christopher Hodges wrote a report (Ethical Business Regulation: Understanding the Evidence) for the Better Regulation Delivery Office which examined the principal research in this area.
 It was published in early 2016.